ismailceylan/type.js/readme.md

 });
 ```
 Trait methods are added to the prototype bags of the types that use it.
 Therefore, the instance's context
 (this word) refers to the type to which they belong, not trait object.
 However, all properties defined on types and traits are added to the instance that produced from the final type after passing through a property inheritance algorithm.
 This algorithm produces same result with the class mechanism that comes with EcmaScript 6.
-That means you won't see any property in a `[[Prototype]]` section.
+That means you won't see any property in any `[[Prototype]]` sections.

 ### Using a trait's abilities to implement advanced traits
 ```js